Access4all/adg/pages/knowledge/screen-readers/desktop/shortcut-cheatsheet/README.md

 ## NVDA

-- `Insert` is the `NVDA` key (see also the section "Alternatives to the Insert key" in [Screen readers are keyboard shortcut monsters](/knowledge/desktop-screen-readers/shortcut-monsters))
+- `Insert` is the `NVDA` key (see also the section "Alternatives to the Insert key" in [Screen readers are keyboard shortcut monsters](/knowledge/screen-readers/desktop/shortcut-monsters)
 - `Insert + N` shows the NVDA menu
 - `Insert + F7` shows the elements list (with links, headings, landmarks, etc.)
 - `Insert + Space` toggles between browse mode and focus mode

 ## JAWS

-- `Insert` is the `JAWS` key (see also the section "Alternatives to the Insert key" in [Screen readers are keyboard shortcut monsters](/knowledge/desktop-screen-readers/shortcut-monsters))
+- `Insert` is the `JAWS` key (see also the section "Alternatives to the Insert key" in [Screen readers are keyboard shortcut monsters](/knowledge/screen-readers/desktop/shortcut-monsters)
 - `Insert + J` shows the JAWS menu
 - `Insert + F6` displays the heading list
 - `Insert + F3` shows the elements list (with links, headings, landmarks, etc.)

+## MAC USERS

+For Mac users see <a href="https://support.apple.com/en-us/HT204434" target="_blank">Mac accessibility shortcuts</a>